 Torsten Frings, Toronto FC

-Former Bremen, Dortmund and Bayern midfielder Torsten Frings (pictured scoring against the Montreal Impact) spent the twilight of his career in the MLS with Toronto FC.
-Frings joined the Reds in 2011 and helped them win the Canadian championship (a tournament involving just four teams) in 2012, but a recurring hip injury forced him to hang up his boots midway through his second year at the club.
+Former Bremen and Bayern midfielder Torsten Frings (left) spent the twilight of his career in the MLS with Toronto FC.
+Frings joined the Reds in 2011, but a recurring hip injury forced him to hang up his boots midway through his second year at the club.
+He came face to face with former Bremen teammate Frank Rost in 2011.
+The keeper had signed for the New York Red Bulls, but only played 11 games.